 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 Selected applicants must be able to provide the full range of HOPWA and HOPWA-CV services statewide or have formal subcontracts in place with local service providers.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) n/a Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only)
+(CDBG only) n/a Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based manuals or other state publications describing the application criteria?
+(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including n/a